ipatch/dotfiles/editors/vim/README.md

-# Vim & Neovim Setup
+# Vim & Neovim Setup & Tooling

 <a id="contents"></a>